 Ms. Dosch received both her Bachelor and Master of Arts degrees in Economics from Boston University.
-She received her Juris Doctor degree from Southwestern University School of Law in Los Angeles in 2000.
+She received her Juris Doctor from Southwestern University School of Law in Los Angeles in 2000.

 In addition to law, Ms. Dosch founded a small wine and cheese shop and for several years taught wine and cheese appreciation classes at the Osher Lifelong Learning Institute at UCLA.